submissions

 If previously published in Abraxas Review, please do not submit to the issue immediately following the one you were published in.
 For example, if you are published in Issue 1, please wait until Issue 3 to submit again.

-abraxas review is an independent, online publication run by volunteers who love literature and art.
+Abraxas Review is an independent, online publication run by volunteers who love literature and art.

-abraxas review holds exclusive first serial rights in english to publish your work in our literary journal in print, online, and/or electronic versions, as well as promotional, nonexclusive anthology and archival rights. all applicable rights revert back to you following publication, and at all times you retain the copyright to your work.
+Abraxas Review holds exclusive first serial rights in English to publish your work in our literary journal in print, online, and/or electronic versions, as well as promotional, nonexclusive anthology and archival rights.
+All applicable rights revert back to you following publication, and at all times you retain the copyright to your work.

 ISSN 2997-2515